LaurentEsingle/LaurentEsingle.github.io/about.markdown

 - multiple users
 - SSL configuration
 - Ability to configure and connect to a data server for better scalability (process larger sets of data):
-  - Under the hood vQuery uses DASK, a Python parallel computing framework that enables Big data analytics
+  - Under the hood veeQuery uses DASK, a Python parallel computing framework that enables Big data analytics
-  - The full version has a companion container image (vQuery-data) which acts as a data server
+  - The full version has a companion container image (veeQuery-data) which acts as a data server
-  - With the Full version of vQuery, the application server (vQuery container image) can be setup on one machine and the data server (vQuery-data container image) on another
+  - With the Full version of veeQuery, the application server (veeQuery container image) can be setup on one machine and the data server (veeQuery-data container image) on another
-  - Whith the Free version, everything is integrated in a single container image (vQuery-free), which limits its ability to scale.
+  - Whith the Free version, everything is integrated in a single container image (veeQuery-free), which limits its ability to scale.
 Consequently the following limitations are set:
     - File size limit for CSV, Parquet, ORC, JSON, HDF5:  10Gb
     - File size limit for Excel: 2GB
     - Maximum size of sample data:  100000 rows (see "Big data" tab for more information)